FindMySchool LogoFindMySchool

 The physical environment reflects deliberate architectural thinking.
 The 2010s masterplan, guided by ex-student Fergus Feilden and his practice Feilden Fowles, has yielded four major buildings: the timber-framed Lee Centre (2012), the Rose Building with cross-laminated timber construction (2014), the Dining Hall (2019), and the Katherine Johnson Building housing the Mathematics department (2020).
 Rather than obliterate the original 1950s character, these new structures sit thoughtfully alongside it, creating landscaped courtyard gardens and outdoor teaching spaces.
 The newest Katherine Johnson Building features eight bright dual-aspect classrooms, each overlooking either courtyard gardens or the Cotswolds valley beyond.
 Specialist facilities include dedicated Science classrooms, a photography dark room, and an all-weather pitch.
 The school is currently developing a revised masterplan aligned to carbon neutrality by 2030.

-Ralph Allen's 2024 GCSE outcomes place it firmly in the top 25% of schools in England (FindMySchool ranking: 1042 out of 4,593).
-The school achieved an Attainment 8 score of 53.8, reflecting solid progress across eight key qualifications, and a Progress 8 score of +0.34, meaning pupils make above-average progress from their starting points.
+Ralph Allen's 2025 GCSE dataset places it firmly in the top 25% of schools in England (FindMySchool ranking: 789th out of 3,895).
+The school achieved an Attainment 8 score of 54.6, reflecting solid progress across eight key qualifications, and a Progress 8 score of +0.34, meaning pupils make above-average progress from their starting points.

-Breaking down individual grades: 31% of GCSE entries were grades 9-7 (the highest bands), well above the England average of 21%.
-At grades 5 and above (considered a strong pass), over 50% of entries reached this threshold.
-English Baccalaureate entries stood at 26%, showing solid take-up of the sciences, languages, and humanities combination.
+Breaking down individual grades: 55.7% of published GCSE grades were 9-7 (the highest bands).
+In English and mathematics combined, 63% of pupils achieved grade 5 or above, while English Baccalaureate entries stood at 30.3%, showing solid take-up of the sciences, languages, and humanities combination.

 What these figures tell families: Ralph Allen achieves outcomes that rival selective schools, while accepting all applicants.
 The school's results reflect consistent, year-on-year improvement and a curriculum structured to challenge across the ability spectrum.

-Sixth form results in 2024 were equally impressive.
-The school ranks 419th in England for A-level attainment (FindMySchool ranking), placing it in the top 25%.
-The A* to B percentage reached 69%, substantially above the England average of 47%.
-Specifically, 14% achieved A*, 22% achieved A, and 33% achieved B grades.
+Sixth form results in the 2025 dataset are equally impressive.
+The school ranks 464th out of 2,549 providers in England for A-level academic outcomes (FindMySchool ranking), placing it in the top 25%.
+The A* to B percentage reached 70% across 342 entries.
 These figures reflect depth of understanding and genuine mastery rather than grade inflation.

 The cohort size allows for genuine one-to-one support at post-16 level.
 Over 80% of sixth formers stay with the school from Year 11, creating continuity and enabling pastoral teams to know students across five years.
 The school offers approximately 26 A-level subjects, including options like Classical Greek, allowing specialised depth.